-The above three phrases are ones which are striking fear into the hearts of locum GPs and practice managers.
+The above phrase is striking fear into the hearts of locum GPs and practice managers.

 First of all let’s discuss what hasn’t changed